Mabdel-03/9.520-The-Geometry-of-Grok/New_Explorations/README.md

 ---

-## 🔬 Research Questions
+## Research Questions

-The AGOP experiments enable you to answer:
+The AGOP experiments enable investigation of:

 1. **When does grokking happen?** (test accuracy transition)
 2. **What predicts grokking?** (AGOP metric signatures)